alexstarhoxx/Projects/Data Structures and Algorithms/Built your own world/README.md

 **Name**: Alex Ho

 ## Classes and Data Structures
+### Main
+This is the main entry point for the program.
+This class simply parses the command line inputs, and lets the byow.Core.Engine class take over in either keyboard or input string mode.

+### Engine
+This is the whole implementation logics of this game.
+It implements keyboard and input string mode respectively by using other classes within byow.Core package.

+#### Fields
+1. `TERenderer ter` - a tile renderer given by course staff within byow.TileEngine package.
+2. `private static final int WIDTH` - The width of game interface.
+3. `private static final int HEIGHT` - The height of game interface.
+4. `public static final File CWD` - The directory path of the current working directory.
+5. `public static final File AVATAR_FILE` - The file path of avatar text file which used to store state of avatar to implement persistence of the game.
+6. `public static final File ENCOUTNER_FILE` - The file path of encounter text file which used to store state of encounter to implement persistence of the game.
+---
+These following classes are all for creating a random map in the world.
 ### MapGenerator
 This class, or its correponding object is used to generate the pseudorandom map.
 The main idea of how to use other classes to generate the map pseudorandomly lives here.